News

 Additionally, they have ample time to finish all verifications and fully resume services with “total confidence” thanks to this methodical methodology.
 The choice was made to provide operational stability for Air India, boost productivity, and lessen passenger annoyance.

-According to a Mint story, Campbell Wilson said that Air India has carried out thorough examinations of its fleet of Boeing 787-8 and 787-9 aircraft under the supervision of the Directorate General of Civil Aviation (DGCA), India’s aviation regulator.
+According to Mint story, Campbell Wilson said that Air India has carried out thorough examinations of its fleet of Boeing 787-8 and 787-9 aircraft under the supervision of the Directorate General of Civil Aviation (DGCA), India’s aviation regulator.
 He attested that the aircraft’s check revealed no problems.
 Additionally, he stated that an inspection of the fuel control switch revealed no issues.
 He also mentioned how “rigorous and multi-layered” Air India’s safety procedures are.
 Trained engineers and pilots will now thoroughly inspect every aircraft before takeoff.

 After operating in parts, the foreign flights will finally fully restart on October 1.